-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Rarely incorporates basic routines and rituals which impact transitions.
-Lacks use of instructional materials which distracts from instructional time.
-Rarely implements behavior systems to reinforce expected behaviors.
-Lacks intentionality with response to inappropriate behaviors that considers student's cultural and/or special needs.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Lacks intentionality with response to inappropriate behaviors that considers student's cultural and/or special needs.
 Rarely provides meaningful instruction to teach students to self- advocate across settings.
-Incorporates basic routines and rituals that may or may not be consistent to support transitions.
-Sometimes uses instructional materials to maximize instructional time.
-Implements behavior systems to reinforce expected behaviors that facilitate student engagement with some students.
 Inconsistent with purposeful response to inappropriate behaviors that considers student's cultural and/or special needs.
 Inconsistently provides meaningful instruction to teach students to self-advocate across settings.
-Incorporates predictable rituals and routines to support positive transitions.
-Demonstrates intentional use of instructional materials to maximize student time.
-Implements intentional behavior systems that reinforce expected behaviors to facilitate student engagement and support student learning outcomes with the majority of their students.
-Intentionally responds to inappropriate behaviors that consider student's cultural and/or special needs.
-Intentionally provides meaningful instruction to teach students to self-advocate across settings.
-In addition to "Effective": 1.
-SLP actively participates on a school-based committee that collaboratively analyzes prioritized needs specific to behavior and supports with leading implementation of school wide behavior curriculum.
-OR 2.
-Advocates and implements for alternative evidenced-based positive behavioral interventions for students with special education needs within the PBIS Team or MTTS Team to support positive interactions, communication, and relationships with peers.
-For Example: • Zones of Regulation • Social Thinking Staff, Student or Family Behaviors Students rarely follow behavior expectations which interrupt speech-language instruction.
+Responds to inappropriate behaviors that consider students' cultural and/or special needs.
+Provides opportunities for students to learn and demonstrate self-advocacy and problem solving skills that promote independence.
+2. Advocates and implements for alternative evidenced-based positive behavioral interventions for students with special education needs within the PBIS Team or MTTS Team to support positive interactions, communication, and relationships with peers.
+For Example: Zones of Regulation Social Thinking Staff, Student or Family Behaviors Students rarely follow behavior expectations which interrupt speech-language instruction.
 Students inconsistently follow behavior expectations which interrupt speech-language instruction, and with prompting can occasionally be redirected to appropriate learning behavior.
-Students consistently follow behavioral expectations and do not interrupt speech-language instruction.
+Students have access to established therapy rituals and routines